Can Bedding Be Washed at 30 or 60 Degrees? Expert Laundry Guide

 Wash Regularly

-• Duvet Covers: Every 1–2 weeks
+• Duvet covers: Every 1–2 weeks.

-• Mattress Protectors: Monthly or as needed
+• Mattress protectors: Monthly or as needed.

-• Pillows: Every 3–6 months (check if washable)
+• Pillows: Every 3–6 months (check the label).

 Busting the 8-Year Mattress Myth